-The need must be due to the person's disability, and should be ongoing (have lasted or be expected to last for 6 months or more).
-It must relate to the extent of need over and above that which would usually be expected due to their age, i.e. it should be evaluated in relation to a person of the same age without a disability.
+The need for help or supervision must be due to the person's disability, and should be ongoing (have lasted or be expected to last for 6 months or more).
+It must relate to the extent of a person's need over and above that which would usually be expected due to their age, i.e. it should be evaluated in relation to a person of the same age without a disability.

-Where support needs vary markedly over time, e.g. episodic psychiatric disability, record the level of support needed during the reference week.
+Where support needs vary markedly over time, for example episodic psychiatric disability, record the level of support needed during the reference week.

-Mapping to International Classification of Functioning, Disability and Health (ICF) codes:
+Mapping of the Disability Services NMDS to International Classification of Functioning, Disability and Health (ICF) codes